openebs-archive/openebs-docs/docs/faq.md

    kubectl get cstorvolume -n openebs
    ```

-   Here it will show status as `Healthy`, `Degarded`,`Init` and `Offline`.
+   The output of above command will show status as `Healthy`, `Degraded` and `Offline`.
 Following are the definition for each of these status.

    **Offline:** Replicas are unable to connect to its target pod and IOs can’t happen on this cStor volume.
-This can happen due to network issues, connectivity issues between replicas and target pod etc. The information about the number of replicas connected to the target pod can be obtain by running `kubectl describe <cstor_volume> -n openebs` and check the quorum value is satisfying the consistency factor.

-   **Degraded:** Replica is ready to serve IOs, but, missing data sync process is yet to start.

-   **Init:** Target pod is trying to connect with all the replicas of the cStor volume.
+This can happen due to network issues.

+   **Degraded:** When replicas of the cStor volume is in degrade state, then corresponding volume will be running as degraded.
+In this case, IOs are ready to serve on this volume.

-   **Healthy:** cStor volume is fully synced with the data.
+   **Healthy:**  When all the replicas of the cStor volume is fully synced with each other.

-   Based on the status of the cStor volume, IOs can happen on the volume.

 5. Check the cStorVolumeReplica(CVR) status of the corresponding cStor volume using the following command.